 Fax: +420 974 827 280

-The Refugee Facility Administration (RFA) is an organisational component of the State, subordinate to the Deputy Minister of the Interior for Public Order and Security; it cooperates with governmental and international institutions, local government bodies and non-governmental organizations.
-It also administers facilities for the detention of foreign nationals; since 2009 it has been operating a network of centres for supporting the integration of foreign nationals in regional capitals.
+The Refugee Facility Administration is a State department reporting to the Deputy Minister of the Interior for Public Order and Security (náměstek ministra vnitra pro veřejný pořádek a bezpečnost).
+It cooperates with governmental and international institutions, local government bodies and non-governmental organisations.
+It is also in charge of running facilities for the detention of foreign nationals, and since 2009 it has been operating a network of centres supporting the integration of foreign nationals in regional capitals.

-The Czech Republic uses the RFA to provide accommodation and other services to asylum seekers, refugees and detained foreigners pursuant to Act No 326/1999 on the stay of foreign nationals in the Czech Republic, and Act No 325/1999 on asylum.
-The RFA’s objective is to offer these persons appropriate and dignified conditions.
+The Czech Republic uses the Refugee Facility Administration to provide accommodation and other services to asylum seekers, refugees and detained foreigners under Act No 326/1999 on the residence of foreign nationals in the Czech Republic and Act No 325/1999 on asylum.
+Its objective is to offer those people appropriate and dignified conditions.

 170 00 Prague 7 - Holešovice